Authorial intent: New Criticism

 The third type of evidence, intermediate evidence, includes "private or semiprivate meanings attached to words or topics by an author or by a coterie of which he is a member."
 Also included are "the history of words" and "the biography of an author, his use of a word, and the associations which the word had for him."
 Wimsatt and Beardsley argue for the use of intermediate evidence rather than external evidence in the interpretation of a literary work, but they recognize that these two types of evidence "shade into one another so subtly that it is not always easy to draw a line between" the two.

-Thus, a text's internal evidence — the words themselves and their meanings — is open for literary analysis.
-External evidence — anything not contained within the text itself, such as statements made by the poet about the poem that is being interpreted — does not belong to literary criticism.
+Thus, a text's internal evidence—the words themselves and their meanings—is open for literary analysis.
+External evidence—anything not contained within the text itself, such as statements made by the poet about the poem that is being interpreted—does not belong to literary criticism.
 Preoccupation with the authorial intent "leads away from the poem."
 According to Wimsatt and Beardsley, a poem does not belong to its author but rather "is detached from the author at birth and goes about the world beyond his power to intend about it or control it.
 The poem belongs to the public."

 Reader-response

 Reader-response rejects New Criticism's attempt to find an objective meaning via the text itself; instead, it denies the stability and accessibility of meaning completely.
 It rejects ideological approaches to literary texts that attempt to impose a lens through which a text is to be understood.
-Reader-response argues that literature should be viewed as a performing art in which each reader creates his own, possibly unique, text-related performance.
+Reader-response argues that literature should be viewed as a performing art in which each reader creates their own, possibly unique, text-related performance.
 The approach avoids subjectivity or essentialism in descriptions produced through its recognition that reading is determined by textual and also cultural constraints.

 Reader-response critics view authorial intent in various ways.
 In general, they have argued that the author's intent itself is immaterial and cannot be fully recovered.
 However, the author's intent will shape the text and limit the possible interpretations of a work.
 The reader's impression of the author's intent is a working force in interpretation, but the author's actual intent is not.
 Some critics in this school believe that reader-response is a transaction and that there is some form of negotiation going on between authorial intent and reader's response.
 According to Michael Smith and Peter Rabinowitz, this approach is not simply about the question “What does this mean to me?” because if that were the case, the power of the text to transform is given up.